1 Thessalonians

 - 3Paul recounts sending Timothy from Athens to strengthen the Thessalonians amid persecution, rejoices at Timothy's report of their steadfast faith and love, and prays that God would enable him to visit them again and establish their hearts in holiness at the coming of Christ.

-- 4Paul instructs the Thessalonians to pursue sanctification through sexual purity and brotherly love, to live quiet and self-sufficient lives, and he assures them that believers who have died will rise first when the Lord descends from heaven, so that all will be together with the Lord forever.
+- 4Paul instructs the Thessalonians to pursue sanctification through sexual purity and brotherly love, to live quiet and self-sufficient lives, and assures them that believers who have died will rise first when the Lord descends from heaven, so that all will be with him forever.

-- 5Paul teaches that the Day of the Lord will come suddenly like a thief in the night but that believers, as children of light, should remain sober and watchful, and he closes with a series of practical exhortations about community life, a prayer for their complete sanctification, and a benediction of grace.
+- 5Paul teaches that the Day of the Lord will come suddenly, like a thief in the night, but that believers, as children of light, should remain sober and watchful.
+He closes with a series of practical exhortations about community life, a prayer for their complete sanctification, and a benediction of grace.